Aisha11z/Capston-FSND/README.md

 - ADMIN: abc@gmail.com
 ##### PASSWORD
 - you can use this password for both :Password123
-3.  after that you can copy the access token from the url and test it in postman or curl as shown above
+3.  after that you can copy the access token from the url and test it in postman or curl as shown above.